 When a licensed real estate broker or agent determines the asking price for one of their new listings, their first step is to analyze data for all the recently sold properties in the neighborhood.

-While gaining access to all the details for recently sold properties is relatively easy for a Realtor, it’s extremely difficult for a for sale by owner (FSBO) to access the same tools and information that a licensed Realtor does quickly and easily, let alone all in one place.
+While gaining access to all the details for recently sold properties is relatively easy for a Realtor, it’s extremely difficult for a for sale by owner (FSBO) to access the same tools and information a licensed Realtor does quickly and easily, let alone all in one place.

 Determine FSBO Asking Price

-But now, there’s a way for the common FSBO to obtain the same comprehensive and detailed information that Realtors use to accurately price a home to sell.
+But now, there’s a way for the common FSBO to obtain the same comprehensive and detailed information Realtors use to accurately price a home to sell.

 Get laser focused data on your neighborhood, and don’t rely on state-wide statistics you hear about in the news that can differ significantly from your specific neighborhood.